esentri/domainlifecycles/dlc-plugins/readme.md

     </plugins>
 </build>
 ```
-Similar to the diagram configuration above you need to specify where your JSON file should be saved to and its name,
+Similar to the diagram configuration above, you need to specify where your JSON file should be saved to and its name,
-and finally the packages where the model should be read from.
+and finally, the packages where the model should be read from.
+However, you can leave the `fileOutputDir` and/or the `fileName` empty.
+The file will then be saved to the default path
+`src/main/resources/META-INF/dlc/mirror.json`.

 #### Run
 Depending on the Maven phase you specified: